Hatboro station

-Hatboro station is a rail station on SEPTA Regional Rail's Warminster Line, formerly the Reading Railroad's New Hope Branch, in Hatboro, Pennsylvania .It was once terminus for electrified multiple-unit trains (MUs).
-Electrification was extended to Warminster in 1974.
+Hatboro station is a rail station on SEPTA Regional Rail's Warminster Line, formerly the Reading Railroad's New Hope Branch, in Hatboro, Pennsylvania.
+It was once the terminus for electrified multiple-unit trains (EMUs), which was extended to Warminster in 1974.
 Current trains stopping at Hatboro station are the SEPTA Silverliner IV and the SEPTA Silverliner V. The station is located at the intersection of Byberry Road and Penn Street.
 The station features a passing siding for handling multiple trains as well as a 100-space parking lot.
 The current brick construction station stands at 20' x 55' and was built in 1935.
 An original wood construction freight station was completed in 1871 but no longer stands at the site.